 • Stanley Quartet.
 All its string quartet commissions are listed.

-• The complete membership of many quartets is listed, including the well-known Borodin, Budapest, Colorado, Gewandhaus, Juilliard, Kronos, LaSalle, and Pro Arte, and including the early members, even if they played in the quartet for only a short period or have not been as well known as the later members.
+• The complete membership of many quartets is listed, including the well-known Borodin, Budapest, Colorado, Gewandhaus, Juilliard, Kronos, LaSalle, Pro Arte, and Walden, and including the early members, even if they played in the quartet for only a short period or have not been as well known as the later members.

 • Milton Adolphus.
 His complete quartets are listed, with an image posted of the first page of each.
 He wrote more quartets than nearly anyone on this site, and they’re good!
 This important repertory very much needs hearing.
 Alas, there are no recordings.